nus-cs2103-AY2223S2/ip/docs/README.md

 ### Delete a task: `delete [task index]`

 Delete a task by index.

-The index of a task can be found in the task list given by the `list` command, and is assigned in chronological order of when the tasks are added to the list.
+### Mark a task as done: `mark [task index]`

+Mark a task as done by index.

+### Unmark a task as done: `unmark [task index]`

+Mark a task as undone by index.

 ## Usage

 ### `List` - List all tasks

 All current tasks are stored, and can be listed by `list`.
 Tasks include todos, deadlines, and events.

 Example usage: